ericheep/physical-memories/README.md

     cd ~/git/chugins/winfuncenv
     make linux-alsa

-And if alls well, install it.
+And if all's well, install it.

     sudo make install